Martin Odegaard: Arsenal in advanced talks with Real Madrid to re-sign midfielder on permanent deal

 Arsenal are in advanced talks with Real Madrid over the permanent signing of attacking midfielder Martin Odegaard.

-There is still work to be done on a deal thought to be worth an initial £30m, which could rise to £34m.
-Personal terms are not expected to be a problem.
+There is still work to be done on a deal thought to be worth an initial £30m, which could rise to £34m, but personal terms are not expected to be a problem.

 Arsenal need to have Odegaard registered by midday on Friday to have him available for Sunday's game against Chelsea.